jhulick/cups-java/README.md

 # CupsJava
-This is an update to the core cups4j project.
-It includes basic TLS handling, IPP with authentication.
+After frustrastions trying the existing Cups4j and IPP java libs not providing security I created this update to the core cups4j project.
+It only includes basic TLS handling and IPP with basic authentication, which was sufficient for my needs.

 ### Print Service Usage